rakutentech/BayesianExperiments.jl/docs/src/basic_examples.md

 ## Example: Chained Models

-We have a chained model with BernoulliModel and LogNormalModel.
+We have a chained model with ConjugateBernoulli and ConjugateLogNormal.
 A common use case is when we want to use revenue per visitor as the metric.
 We need to model distributions of both the conversion rate and revenue.

 ```julia